Everyone’s struggling right now.

 But these are my little words of encouragement to writers – to all of you, whether I know you or not.

 I know it can suck.

 I know sometimes it doesn’t even feel worth it.

-I know sometimes it feels like it’ll send you mad, but that it’s too late, because you must’ve been mad to even start.
+I know sometimes it feels like it’ll crush you, but that it’s too late, because if you stop you’ll be crushed anyway.